WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CI.md

 - `WORKDIR /usr/src/app/angular-site`

+This

-- `COPY ~/angular-site/wsu-hw-ng-main /usr/src/app/angular-site`
+- `COPY angular-site/wsu-hw-ng-main /usr/src/app/angular-site`

-(The tilde (~) won't actually work in the file, instead use the full pwd to the wsu file.)
+This copies the contents of our angular app and places them in same working directory we decided on earlier.

 - `RUN npm install -g @angular/cli `

+This

 - `Run npm install `

+This

 - `CMD ["ng", "serve", "--host", "0.0.0.0"]`

+This

+Once

 ### DockerHub